-Some states call it driving under the influence (DUI) and some call it driving while intoxicated (DWI), but the end result is the same: If you're convicted of a drunken driving offense -- during the holiday season or any other time of year, for that matter -- your auto insurance rates are going to go up.
+Some states call it driving under the influence (DUI) and some call it driving while intoxicated (DWI), but the end result is the same: If you're convicted of a drunken driving offense, your auto insurance rates are going to go up.

-If you get stopped for drunken driving, know that you are not alone: The FBI estimates 1.5 million drivers were arrested for driving under the influence of alcohol or drugs in 2008.
-That's one arrest for about every 140 licensed U.S. drivers, the Insurance Information Institute reports.
+If you get stopped for drunken driving, know that you're not alone: According to the FBI, nearly 1.3 million people were arrested for driving under the influence of alcohol or drugs in 2012.

-If you are convicted, your auto insurance rates could rise anywhere from 5 percent to 100 percent, says Bill Martin, senior vice president at Farmers Insurance.
+If you're convicted, your auto insurance rates could rise anywhere from 5 percent to 100 percent, says Bill Martin, senior vice president at Farmers Insurance.
 Your driving record will note your drunken driving conviction, which insurers review to determine your rate.
 Martin estimates an average rate increase of 25 percent to 35 percent for drivers with DUIs or DWIs.

 How big of a rate hike you'll see after a drunken driving conviction depends on a number of factors, including:

 Young drivers are socked with big increases after a DUI, Martin says.
 They're more accident-prone to start with -- add drunken driving to their mix, and insurers become wary.
 "It could be predictive of a lifelong problem," he says.

 If you were arrested at a sobriety checkpoint, you should see a less dramatic rate change than if you were arrested after getting into a multicar crash, Martin says.
 Some states rank drunken driving offenses in several categories of severity, a factor that insurers will consider in setting rates.